 Name of Pupil: DOB:

 Condition / illness: Class:

 Name of Medication: Reason for Mediation:

-Date dispensed: How long is the medication r equired for:
+Date dispensed: How long is the medication required for:

 Dosage required: Method:

 Timings: Adult / Self-administration:

 Storage requirements:

-• Procedures to take in an emergency: (Please attach a flow-chart / care plan where applicable e.g. asthma, diabetes, epilepsy etc.)
+Procedures to take in an emergency: vhere applicable e.g. asthma, diabetes, epilepsy etc.)

-Pa arent / Carer's confirmation:
+Parent / Carer's confirmation:

-ch understand that I must supply the school with the med hild's name, dosage and that it must be in date.
-I must edication.
+I understand that I must supply the school with the medication and ensure that it is clearly labelled with the child's name, dosage and that it must be in date.
+I must also ensure the safe disposal of any unused medication.

-Signed: Print name:

-İ Relationship to child: Date:
+Signed: Print name: Relationship to child: Date:

-H eadteacher's confirmation:
+Headteacher's confirmation:

-gree that the school will administer medication as su accordance with the details on this form and associat the child named above,
+I agree that the school will administer medication as supplied by the parent / carer of the child named above, in accordance with the details on this form and associated documents.

 Signed (Headteacher): Date:

 A signed copy of this form will be sent to the Parent / Carer once completed.